learn-co-curriculum/react-hooks-react-app-example/README.md

 import App from "./App";
 ```

-This structure of importing and exporting allows for files to 'chain' together.
+This structure of importing and exporting allows for files create a 'tree' of
-`ExampleComponent.js` has an `export` statement as well (take the time to locate
+dependencies. `ExampleComponent.js` has an `export` statement as well (take the
-it), and is imported into `App.js`.
-Additionally, `App.js` is imported into
+time to locate it), and is imported into `App.js`.
+Additionally, `App.js` is
-`index.js`.
+imported into `index.js`.

 The `index.js` file doesn't have an export.
-It is the 'top' of this chain.
+It is the 'top' of this dependency
+tree.

 ## Debugging Components